Toonbox: History

-On October 12, 2016 Rovio Entertainment (creator of Angry Birds) has become an official licensing partner of the brand Kit^n^Kate created by Toonbox.
+On October 12, 2016, Rovio Entertainment (creator of Angry Birds) became an official licensing partner of the brand Kit and Kate created by Toonbox.

-Up to the present moment (late 2019), Toonbox has produced 357 animated movies with a total time-keeping of 18.5 hours.
-Toonbox produces English, Russian, and non-dialogue content in Full HD in 2D, CGI, and 360 VR formats.
-Its flagship series include Kit^n^Kate, Qumi-Qumi, Qumi-Qumi 360 VR, and Mr. Freeman.
+Up to late 2019, Toonbox produced 357 animated movies with a total time-keeping of 18.5 hours.
+Toonbox produces English, Russian, and non-dialogue content in full HD in 2D, CGI, and 360 VR formats.
+Its flagship series include Kit and Kate, Qumi-Qumi, and Mr. Freeman.

 Toonbox films and series have dubbings into 27 languages and are being broadcast in 130 countries on both TV-channels and VOD platforms.
 Toonbox YouTube channels can boast 1,9 billion of views.
 Its international agents include such major companies as Riki Group, Planet Nemo Animation, Maurizio Distefano Licensing, Dadi Media and Ferly.